kaelabook/Team16Challenge/README.md

 ## Our Ideas

 ## What We Accomplished
   We were able to identify what we needed to do to create a web app.
-With our low experiance level, we were only able to work on some of the code, print out the barcodes we were given with the challenge, and create an outline for the app we would have loved to make.
+With our low experiance level, we were only able to work on some of the code, print out the barcodes we were given with the challenge, and create an outline for the app we would have made.

+## What We Were Trying To Inprove
+  We made it simple for anyone to use, easlily traceable back to harvest, and ensures the temprature of the produce will be within FSMA204 guidelines.